-Further charge points will be subject to available funding and cost of electrical connection.
+Further charge points will be subject to available funding and the cost of electrical connection.

 We already have plans to deliver more rapid and fast charging in the town centre.
 We'll also be building a project to install further charge points across the borough using available government grant funding.

-If you'd like to see charge points in your local area please contact firstname.lastname@example.org
+If you'd like to see charge points in your local area please email firstname.lastname@example.org

 Charge point locations have been specifically chosen to provide charging for nearby areas of housing without access to off-street parking.

 Charging at home

 Just a few things to remember when charging your vehicle at home:

 - If you're charging your vehicle on the street you can't have cables across the pavement.

 - Cables can't be across paths or hanging overhead as these are a hazard.
 It's an offence under The Highways Act to have wires/cables across a path that are likely to be a danger to the public.